 4. Fluxus and Friends – A selection from the Maria and Walter Schnepel Cultural Foundation/Collection

 Being one of the 20th century’s most elemental movements while eluding rigid definitions, Fluxus can be interpreted as a continuation of the movements of Dada, Surrealism, action art, and the ephemeral art of the 1960s.
 The Fluxus Manifesto can be interpreted as rebellion, or merely as leaving minimalist traces, the expression of a lifestyle; sometimes with a philosophical message, sometimes without any.
 The hundreds of works selected from the collection of Maria and Walter Schnepel Cultural Foundation represent a broad palette of Fluxus through works by the most famous international and Hungarian artists.

 Well, that was it.
 We hope you enjoyed our tour of the Ludwig Museum in Budapest.
 In case you plan to visit this amazing place of art, now you know where to find it and for any other questions, you might have about this place, just visit this website.
 I am sure you will find all your answers there.

 P.S.Don’t forget to check out our audio guide while you are there.

 And if you are interested in more culture, check out some things you should visit in Split.

 *Special thanks to http://myartguides.com for providing us with information.

 P.S.
-And while here, make sure to check out top 10 things to see in Budapest.
+And while here, make sure to check out the top 10 things to see in Budapest.